 Can Alternatives Replace All Animal Tests?

 The simple answer is: not yet.
-While the number of animals used in teaching and in product safety testing has fallen dramatically in recent years, in biomedical research, which is where most lab animals are used in the U.S. today, most scientists believe it is not feasible to replace whole animals in the near term.
-They say we simply do not yet understand all the complexities of the human or animal body.
+While the number of animals used in teaching and in product safety testing has fallen dramatically in recent years, in biomedical research, which is where most laboratory animals are used in the U.S. today, most scientists believe it is not feasible to replace all animals in the near term.
+Biomedical scientists say we simply do not yet understand all the complexities of the human or animal body.

-In fact, recent advances in genetic engineering (see our Genetic Engineering page) research now threaten to dramatically increase the number of animals used in biomedical research, as scientists race to put new technology to use.
-New refinement techniques — the third, often forgotten “R” — need to be developed to improve laboratory animal veterinarians’ ability to assess pain and relieve the discomfort of animals created, whether intentionally or unintentionally, with genetic abnormalities.
-Much work also needs to be done to increase the validation, acceptance, and use of alternatives in product safety testing by federal regulatory agencies.
+In fact, recent advances in genetic engineering (see our Genetic Engineering webpage) research now threaten to dramatically increase the number of animals used in biomedical research, as scientists race to put new technology to use.
+New refinement techniques — the third, often forgotten “R” — need to be developed to improve laboratory animal veterinarians’ ability to assess pain and relieve the discomfort of animals who have been genetically modified.
+Much work also needs to be done to increase the validation, acceptance, and use of alternatives in product safety testing by federal regulatory agencies (see our Product Safety Testing webpage).

 Meanwhile, momentum for alternatives development continues to build.
 Pressure from animal-protection groups and consumers — as well as growing scientific awareness that non-animal alternatives often produce cheaper, faster, and more accurate results — will ensure the continued expansion of alternatives to laboratory animal procedures.

 We believe a well-informed public is essential to improving the welfare of animals.
 We encourage concerned individuals to learn more about alternatives and to communicate with elected officials, federal and state regulatory agencies, educational institutions, and industry representatives about increasing the use of alternatives in research, testing, and education.